pospi/talk-solidity-blockchain-intro/solidity-notes.md

 .caveat[When deploying, the library will actually be deployed to a separate contract on the blockchain.]
 The usual external function `delegatecall` rules apply.

 It's important to note the importance of the `storage` keyword in function parameters for libraries.
-Without this keyword, functions will create a deep copy of any arguments passed in, which is not only expensive in memory consumption but also means that modifying storage directly via library methods would not be possible- which is where the power of `delegatecall` comes from.
+Without this keyword, functions will create a deep copy of any arguments passed in, which is not only expensive in memory consumption but also means that modifying storage directly via library methods would not be possible- and you'd have a read-only library which isn't very useful.

 ]

 ???
 :TODO: can you pass memory values in as `storage` args?

-:TODO: this is interesting cos it means you pretty well *can* just apply a c'tor over an address and interface with it.
-Is interfacing with other contracts via `delegatecall` any different?

-If this turns out to be the case then *All external function call rules apply.* no longer applies!
+Probably not.